gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 I think the original intent was to do a clean build inside Docker because developers feared that the local environment was somehow tainted and/or that the compiler would mess up with the caching and result in a borked build.
 But modern compilers are, from my perspective, really good at identifying changes, correctly caching what did not change, and rebuilding with the correct build flags, what does need to be rebuilt.

 So in my opinion, the ideal Docker build process is: a single static executable is built locally, relying on caching of previous builds (or possibly in CI, remote intermediate artifacts).
-Then, it is copied inside the image which, again ideally, for security purposes, is very barebone.
+Then, it is copied inside the image which, again ideally, for security purposes, is very bare bone.
 The dockerfile can look like this:

 ```dockerfile
 FROM gcr.io/distroless/static:nonroot